dalexisv83/et/readme.md

 ## Overview

-The revamp of Entertainment Tool is written using [AngularJS].
+The revamp of Entertainment Tool is primarily written using [AngularJS].
 It is a has a two tiered tabbed layout with the top tier mostly* listing premium packages and the second tier categorizing and displaying selling points and other miscellaneous information.

 *The Calendar tab lists Movie and Series data across all premium packages, filterable by various metadata.